UCSBCarpentry/2022-04-06-ucsb-r-geospatial/_episodes/01-raster-structure.md

 keypoints:
 - "The GeoTIFF file format includes metadata about the raster data."
 - "To plot raster data with the `ggplot2` package, we need to convert it to a dataframe."
-- "R stores CRS information in the Proj4 format."
 - "Be careful when dealing with missing or bad data values."
 source: Rmd
 ---